 This makes it clear.

-To ensure that your homemade recipes are balanced - follow the instructions and guidelines from veterinary nutritionists.
+To ensure that your homemade recipes are balanced - follow the instructions and guidelines from reputable sources and / or veterinary nutritionists.

 You likely won’t find completely balanced recipes on a general recipe blog, or a mommy blog, or a social media post.
 It takes a bit more time and research to find the best information available to the public.